swaykay-foreveralearner/react-with-webpack-4/README.md

   }
 ```
 • Create another file named scroll.js and add the following code\
-• Then inside your app.js file add the following lines
+• Inside your app.js file add the following lines

 ```
 import React, { Component } from 'react';